steffenkoerner/deep_reinforcement_learning/projects/p1_navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started

 1. Follow the Setup from the project [README](https://github.com/steffenkoerner/deep_reinforcement_learning/blob/main/projects/README.md)